adi1998/WeaponFusion/README.md

 ## Current Limitaions / Future plans

 - No ingame UI (yet)
-- Some aspects which didn't make sense to have just its special didn't make it in (Eos, Moros, Medea etc)
+- Some aspects which didn't make sense to have just its special didn't make it in (Eos, Moros, Medea, Hel)
-- [WIP] Momus is currently unavailable for the secondary weapon; however, having it as primary does properly work for every other omega special
+- [WIP] Momus is currently unavailable for the secondary weapon; however, having it as primary does properly work for fused omega specials
 - [WIP] Eos currently dosen't have every weapon's special being replicated, the charged attack still works if fused

 ## Issues and feedback